Coal combustion products: Disposal and market sources

 In the past, fly ash produced from coal combustion was simply entrained in flue gases and dispersed into the atmosphere.
 This created environmental and health concerns that prompted laws in heavily industrialized countries like the United States that have reduced fly ash emissions to less than 1% of ash produced.
 Worldwide, more than 65% of fly ash produced from coal power stations is disposed of in landfills and ash ponds.

 Ash that is stored or deposited outdoors can eventually leach toxic compounds into underground water aquifers.
 For this reason, much of the current debate around fly ash disposal revolves around creating specially lined landfills that prevent the chemical compounds from being leached into the ground water and local ecosystems.

 Since coal was the dominant energy source in the United States for many decades, power companies often located their coal plants near metropolitan areas.
 Compounding the environmental issues, the coal plants need significant amounts of water to operate their boilers, leading coal plants (and later their fly ash storage basins) to be located near metropolitan areas and near rivers and lakes which are often used as drinking supplies by nearby cities.
 Many of those fly ash basins were unlined and also at great risk of spilling and flooding from nearby rivers and lakes.
 For example, Duke Energy in North Carolina has been involved in several major lawsuits related to its coal ash storage and spills into the leakage of ash into the water basin.

 The recycling of fly ash has become an increasing concern in recent years due to increasing landfill costs and current interest in sustainable development.
-As of 2017, coal-fired power plants in the US reported producing 38.2 e6ST of fly ash, of which 24.1 e6ST were reused in various applications.
+In 2024, coal-fired power plants in the US reported producing 24.7 e6ST of fly ash, of which 78% was reused in various applications.
 Environmental benefits to recycling fly ash includes reducing the demand for virgin materials that would need quarrying and cheap substitution for materials such as Portland cement.